|WEI grows 3.9% in First Quarter

 The employment and unemployment data used to calculate the WEI recently underwent a substantial revision by the Bureau of Labor Statistics as they implemented a new set of models to estimate local employment.
 As a result, the WEI was recalculated using the revised most up-to-date data.
 As figure 1 illustrates, while the monthly estimates of the WEI did change as a result of the BLS revisions the overall path of the WEI was nearly identical to those discussed in the fourth quarter 2014 report.[ii]
 Table 1 shows the values of the Worcester Economic Index over the past year, its month-to-month change and quarterly growth rates (annualized).

 Worcester Economic Outlook

-Over the coming six months the WEI is expected to grow at a slightly quicker pace than the 1.7% growth experienced during the final quarter of 2014.
-Based on the recent path of the WEI as well as four leading indicators of the national economy, the WEI is expected to grow by 1.9-2.3% through the first half of 2015.
-Table 2 shows the December six-month forecast to be 2.3%, while the average of the October, November, & December forecasts is 1.9%.
+Looking forward, the WEI is expected to continue above trend growth in the coming months.
+Based on recent performance of the WEI as well as four leading indicators of the national economy the WEI is projected to grow at about a 3.3% annualized rate during the second and third quarters of 2015.
+Table 2 shows the March six-month forecast to be 3.3%, while the average of the January, February, and March forecasts is 3.2%.